The robot dolphin that could replace captive animals at theme parks one day

-HAYWARD, Calif., Oct 14 (Reuters) - Darting around the pool as a group of swimmers stands in the shallow end, the dolphin looks much like those that jump through hoops and perform acrobatics at theme parks.
+HAYWARD, Calif.
+(Reuters) - Darting around the pool as a group of swimmers stands in the shallow end, the dolphin looks much like those that jump through hoops and perform acrobatics at theme parks.

 But this marine creature is a robot.